This collection of poetry, art, and conversations cover themes pertaining to birth and death.

 Bordering on fantasy, it represents a time voyage – an excursion between imagined pasts and anticipated futures,

 stretching the boundaries of concepts such as "self," "time," and "death."

 This work is not based on any particular chronology and it plays with the boundaries of time and space.

-In this work, sometimes it is sometimes unclear what is "past" and what is "future".
+Here it is sometimes unclear what is "past" and what is "future."

-Who says time is linear?
-At times I think of time as a fantastic grinding stone, and all of us are grist for the mill.
+I regard time as a fantastic grinding stone, and all of us are grist for the mill.

 Those in a rush can catch a taste of this book through these excerpts.

 Another option is to jump around – many discoveries are made that way.